kickereb/Ambulance-Service/README.md

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository, make your changes, and submit a pull request for review.
-## License
-This project is licensed under the MIT License.
-See the LICENSE file in the repository for more details.

 ## Limitations
 - The path calculation does not currently account for real-time traffic or road conditions.
 - The application is tailored for Shivajinagar, Pune, but can be adapted for other locations.